The JPO Programme

 Where to send my application?

-- Nationals from Belgium, Denmark, the Netherlands, and from eligible Developing Countries are requested to submit an online application when applying to a specific vacancy, which are published on our current vacancies throughout the calendar year.
+- Nationals from Belgium, Canada, Denmark, the Netherlands, and from eligible Developing Countries are requested to submit an online application when applying to a specific vacancy, which are published on our current vacancies throughout the calendar year.

 - Nationals from other sponsoring countries are requested to contact directly their respective government office.
 Please select a country listed on the top right of the page for more details.